Workflows

 Workflow Agents

-Four built-in workflow agents handle the most common composition patterns.
-See the Agents page for full details on each.
+Four built-in workflow agents cover the most common composition patterns.
+See the Agents page for full constructor details.

 PatternDescription